-This is a tutorial based on a previous blog post showing you how to glue our White, Strong & Flexible material.
-White, Strong & Flexible is also known as nylon 12 or polyamide 12 and comes from an EOS 3D printer using the selective laser sintering(SLS) process.
+This is a tutorial based on a previous blog post showing you how to glue our White, Versatile Plastic material.
+White, Versatile Plastic is also known as nylon 12 or polyamide 12 and comes from an EOS 3D printer using the selective laser sintering(SLS) process.
 EOS calls the material PA 2200.

-This tutorial is only for our White, Strong & Flexible material, other materials have different properties.
+This tutorial is only for our White, Versatile Plastic material, other materials have different properties.

 Super glue is also known by its much less marketable name of Cyanoacrylate.
 The glues of this family are ethyl-2-cyanoacrylate, n-butyl-cyanoacrylate and 2-octyl cyanocrylate.
 Ethyl-2-cyanoacrylate is most commonly marketed as Super Glue(secondelijm(NL), sekondenlijm(DE)).
 The other two families are used as medical glues so you will probably not find them at your local stores.
 All of these glues can be used to repair or stick together Nylon 12 parts.